networknt/light-doc/content/tutorial/eventuate/account-management/_index.md

 another service.

-* Using an event-driven architecture to achieve data consistency - rather than using traditional distributed transaction to maintain database consistency this application uses an eventually consistent, event-driven approach.
+* Using an event-driven architecture to achieve data consistency - rather than using traditional distributed transaction to maintain database consistency, this application uses an eventually consistent, event-driven approach.

-* Using event sourcing to implement the event-driven architecture - the domain logic consists of Domain-Driven Design (DDD) aggregates that using event sourcing.
+* Using event sourcing to implement the event-driven architecture - the domain logic consists of Domain-Driven Design (DDD) aggregates using event sourcing.

 * Using Command Query Responsibility Segregation (CQRS) - update requests (HTTP POSTs and PUTs) and view requests (HTTP GETs) are handled by separate services.